Anne Frank House & Museum

 In 2016, the museum welcomed some 1.300.000 visitors — over 30.000 more than in 2015.3 It was the seventh year in a row that the number of visitors increased.

 That situation was successfully addressed in 2016 when the Anne Frank Museum switched to a new ticket and entry system.
 From 9 am through 3:30 pm the museum was open only for those who had bought tickets online.
 From 3:30 the museum was open to those willing to stand in line (often for 2 hours or more) to purchase a ticket at the box office.
+[Note: nowadays no tickets are sold at the door.
+You must buy them online ahead of your visit]

 If you were standing across from the house at number 6, the wait was 30-45 minutes.

-The queue often ended near the French Fries and Fish stalls — in which case a 2+ hour wait was not unusual.
+However, the queue often ended near the French Fries and Fish stalls — in which case a 2+ hour wait was not unusual.

 Free, Printed Tour Guide.
 No Guided Tours.